 - Develop a plan of study and statement of purpose.

 - Formulate strategies for integrating knowledge across disciplines.

-You will explore these themes by analyzing TED Talks on such issues as the disappearance of bees and the Social Progress Index and by delving into an intriguing multidisciplinary case study on the Salem witch trials.
+You will explore these themes by analyzing TED Talks on such issues as the disappearance of bees and by delving into multidisciplinary approaches to understanding the origins of prejudice and discrimination or trends in migration.

-We recommend this course for freshman, sophomores, and first semester juniors interested in the individualized major.
+We recommend this course for first-year students, sophomores, and first-semester juniors interested in the individualized major.
 It is open by permission number only.
 Please contact us for more information.